Horse64/core.horse64.org/docs/Features.md

 }
 ```

-*This allows designing programs that are very scalable and
+*This helps with designing programs that are scalable and
 can handle many remote resources at once without freezing.*

 Batteries included